Skip to main content

 Student Complaints

-Students who are located outside of Washington State and enrolled in a distance learning program offered by a Washington school that participates in SARA can file complaints through WSAC's student complaint process.
+Students enrolled in a distance learning program offered by a SARA-participating Washington school can use WSAC's student complaint process even if they live outside of Washington State.

 Institutional Appeals

-An institution whose application for SARA participation is denied by WSAC may submit an appeal of the denial in accordance with the process described in the institutional appeals process.
-An appeal may be submitted to Sam Loftin at saml@wsac.wa.gov.
+If an institution is denied SARA participation, it can submit an appeal through the institutional appeals process.
+Appeals can be submitted to Sam Loftin at degreeauthorization@wsac.wa.gov.